JW20221/DMML2022_Ouchy/README.md

 To find the best model for French level detection, I followed these steps:

 1. **Text Preparation**.
 During text preparation, French sentences were tokenized.
 Data cleaning was also conducted in this step.
 2. **Text Representation**.
 During this step, text data was represented numerically for further process.
-I tryed Bag of Words, tf-idf, and Doc2Vec.
+I tried Bag of Words, tf-idf, and Doc2Vec.
 I choose Tf-idf based on the performance and convenience.
 3. **Text Classification**.
 There are different models for text classification.
 The commonly used ones include: Logistic regression, KNN, Decision Tree, Random Forest, and LinearSVC.
 In the code, I compared the performance of these models and found the results below.

 ---